|

 - If notifications are not allowed, an authorization request will be displayed in the browser.

-Warning: If the NotificationDisplay function is called from a button running server code, the browser's notification authorization request will be cleared when the page is refreshed, making it impossible for the user to authorize notifications.
+Warning: If you call the function NotificationDisplay function is called in a button that executes server code, the browser's notification authorization request will be cleared when the page is refreshed, making it impossible for the user to authorize notifications.

 |